Fuco1/smartparens/README.md

 * `sp-forward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *closing* delimiter.
 * `sp-backward-slurp-sexp` - Extend the current list by one balanced expression or symbol by moving the *opening* delimiter.
 * `sp-backward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *opening* delimiter.
+* `sp-select-next-thing` - Select next balanced expression as returned by `sp-forward-sexp`.
+Examples of usage: Can be cleverly used with wrapping features, for example if you want to wrap next expression in additional pair of parens.
+It can also be used to select expressions followed by `M-w` (copy but not kill to ring).
+* `sp-select-previous-thing` - Select previous balanced expression as returned by `sp-backward-sexp`.

 Show smartparens mode
 ==========